 The above tips and strategies are a good start to get your new website off on the right foot with SEO in mind.
 Most of these are concerned with on-page optimization, however, but there is also the matter of off-page optimization.

 Essentially, off-page SEO encompasses the interaction of the rest of the internet with your website.
 Backlinks are a prime example of this.
 These are links on other websites that take people who click on them to your site.
-Examples of these would be a listing for your business in a local business directory, a page on your local Better Business Bureau website or a Yelp listing where people could leave reviews for your company.
+Examples of these would be a listing for your business in a local business directory, a page on your local Better Business Bureau website, Google My Business or a Yelp listing where people could leave reviews for your company.
 Links back to your site from your social media platform accounts would also be included in this.

 It makes sense for search engines to include this in ranking websites.
 It would seem fishy if, outside of a company’s own website, no mention of it existed anywhere else on the web.
 Also, when it comes to backlinks, quality matters.
 You want to focus on getting listings with links in them on reputable websites that will have more traffic than yours.
 Finally, it will help your conversion rates if you set up separate landing pages for each listing, page or ad that you have for your website on other sites.
 Tie them to the subject of the ad or listing they are clicking on, so this page will quickly provide them with the information they need.